 What additional questions do you need to ask that are specific to a new mother?

-The pain commenced 3 weeks after giving birth without any obvious incident or change in habit.
+The lower back pain commenced 3 weeks after giving birth without any obvious incident or change in habit.

 Discuss the timing of pain onset and how it might impact on your reasoning regarding the cause of Jenny’s pain.